Energy Efficient Homes Package: Australian National Audit Office

-The Auditor-General, Ian McPhee, identified shortcomings in the way the Department of the Environment, Water, Heritage and the Arts handled the program's implementation as it faced pressure from to establish the program during the height of the global financial crisis.
+The Auditor-General, Ian McPhee, identified shortcomings in the way the Department of the Environment, Water, Heritage and the Arts handled the program's implementation as it faced pressure from to establish the program during the 2008 financial crisis.
 The report stated that the department requested the program be rolled out over five years but that this request was denied because of the desire to stimulate the economy and create jobs.
 McPhee also reported the department underestimated the level of risk involved in an unregulated industry which used inexperienced workers to install insulation in ceiling spaces, McPhee stated:

 At its peak, demand for the program more than doubled original expectations.
 In his report, McPhee stated that as problems mounted, the then minister, Peter Garrett, did not have his requests for information answered promptly and then, when it was provided, it was "overly optimistic" and contained factual errors.
 The Auditor-General did not make any recommendations because the program was closed by the time he reported.